 Q Ginger Beer

 From the company that makes extraordinary tonic, enter Q Ginger Beer.
 This soda is designed to be a mixer, and in doing so it’s formula is spicier, more carbonated and less sweet.
 It uses lots of real ginger so has a strong punch and spiciness.
 A dash of organic agave, chili peppers, add to the mix, while coriander and cardamom do their best to deliver warm, nutty, and spicy notes.
 Limes give Q Ginger Beer its final subtle top note.
 Think Moscow Mules and Dark and Stormy cocktails with this baby. qdrinks.com

 All the way from Japan, a sparkling yuzu is making a splash at some of the best restaurants in the US.
 Mixologists love playing with the notes of this distinctly sour and aromatic citrus fruit, which happens to be very high in antioxidants.
 The taste of yuzu has been described as a cross between a lime and a grapefruit.
 Kimino uses the whole fruit in creating the juice, which captures the fragrance and flavors of the zest as well as the juice.
 Kimino in Japanese means “for you.”

 Farms are disappearing from Japan at an alarming rate which is why Kimino creates direct relationships to support farmers.
 You can think of that with every delicious sip you take.
-Find out which stores and restaurants supply Kimino, or order online. $12.00 for 3 pack, $24 for 6 pack, 8.45 oz bottles. kiminodrinks.com
+Order online. $12.00 for 3 pack, $24 for 6 pack, 8.45 oz bottles. kiminodrinks.com

 From a Brooklyn kitchen come lovingly prepared sophisticated syrups that you can employ to create cocktails like a pro.
 Two of the flavors that caught my attention at the show were the Grapefruit Honey and Citrus Agave.
 I could see both these syrups working with a wide range of spirits and garnishes.